 Post-Harvest Control: There are no methods for the post-harvest control of downy mildew.

-Alternative Control: Some growers have used milk and hydrogen peroxide to control downy mildew.
-Spreading compost on the soil is also used for the control pathogens.
+Alternative Control: Some growers use milk and hydrogen peroxide to control downy mildew.
+Neem oil is also registered for the control of downy mildew.
+Spreading compost on the soil is sometimes used for the control pathogens.